-In loose mode, uRPF checks whether the packet has a source address with a corresponding prefix in the routing table; loose mode does not check whether the interface expects to receive a packet with a specific source address prefix.
+In loose mode, uRPF checks whether the incoming packet has a source address that matches a prefix in the routing table; loose mode does not check whether the interface expects to receive a packet with a specific source address prefix.

-Loose uRPF check is supported for ECMP, IGP shortcuts and VPRN MP-BGP routes.
-Packets coming from a source that matches any ECMP, IGP shortcut or VPRN MP-BGP route will pass the uRPF check even when the uRPF mode is set to strict mode on the incoming interface.
+Loose mode uRPF check is supported for ECMP, IGP shortcuts, and VPRN MP-BGP routes.
+Packets coming from a source that matches any ECMP, IGP shortcut, or VPRN MP-BGP route will pass the uRPF check even when uRPF is set to strict mode on the incoming interface.

-In the case of ECMP, this allows a packet received on an IP interface configured in strict URPF mode to be forwarded if the source address of the packet matches an ECMP route, even if the IP interface is not a next-hop of the ECMP route and even if the interface is not a member of any ECMP routes.
-The strict-no-ecmp uRPF mode may be configured on any interface which is known to not be a next-hop of any ECMP route.
-When a packet is received on this interface and the source address matches an ECMP route the packet is dropped by uRPF.
+In the case of ECMP, this allows a packet received on an IP interface configured in strict uRPF mode to be forwarded if the source address of the packet matches an ECMP route, even if the IP interface is not a next-hop of the ECMP route or not a member of any ECMP routes.
+The strict-no-ecmp uRPF mode may be configured on any interface that is known to not be a next-hop of any ECMP route.
+When a packet is received on this interface, and the source address matches an ECMP route, the packet is dropped by uRPF.

-If there is a default route then this is included in the uRPF check, as follows:
+If there is a default route, the following is included in the uRPF check: